 Buying a bodyboard

-When you are ready to buy your bodyboard there are many things you need to consider.
+When you are ready to buy your bodyboard, there are many things you need to consider.
 Here you get a structured and concise guide on the most important features to look at.

 1. Choosing the core

 The core is basically the essential material used for the body of your board.
-It is made of a foam material which comes in three variation - ESP, PE and PP. Each one of them has specific characteristics in regards to water temperature, wave size, rider’s dimensions and skill level, etc. Underneath, you can find a short comparison of the three types.
+It is made of a foam material which comes in three variation - ESP, PE and PP. Each one of them has specific characteristics in regard to water temperature, wave size, rider’s dimensions and skill level, etc. Underneath, you can find a short comparison of the three types.

-ESP - expanded polystyrene
+ESP - Expanded polystyrene